DenverCoder1/table2ascii/README.md

 ## ⚙️ Options

 All parameters are optional.

-Soon table2ascii will support more options for customization.

 |       Option        |       Type        |   Default    |                                        Description                                         |
 | :-----------------: | :---------------: | :----------: | :----------------------------------------------------------------------------------------: |